Barratt Developments plc (LON:BDEV) Given Average Rating of “Moderate Buy” by Analysts

 A number of research analysts have recently commented on BDEV shares.
-Berenberg Bank reduced their target price on shares of Barratt Developments from GBX 810 ($9.76) to GBX 790 ($9.52) and set a “buy” rating on the stock in a research report on Thursday, May 5th.
 JPMorgan Chase & Co. reduced their target price on shares of Barratt Developments from GBX 650 ($7.83) to GBX 610 ($7.35) and set a “neutral” rating on the stock in a research report on Friday, July 15th.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a GBX 834 ($10.05) target price on shares of Barratt Developments in a research report on Friday, July 15th.
+Liberum Capital reissued a “buy” rating and set a GBX 690 ($8.31) target price on shares of Barratt Developments in a research report on Wednesday, May 25th.
 Morgan Stanley reissued an “overweight” rating on shares of Barratt Developments in a research report on Wednesday, May 11th.
-Liberum Capital restated a “buy” rating and issued a GBX 690 ($8.31) price target on shares of Barratt Developments in a research note on Wednesday, May 25th.
-Finally, Deutsche Bank Aktiengesellschaft restated a “buy” rating and issued a GBX 834 ($10.05) price target on shares of Barratt Developments in a research note on Friday, July 15th.
+Finally, Berenberg Bank dropped their price target on shares of Barratt Developments from GBX 810 ($9.76) to GBX 790 ($9.52) and set a “buy” rating for the company in a research note on Thursday, May 5th.

 Insider Buying and Selling at Barratt Developments